Fungal Toenail Infection Symptoms

 Toenail fungus can also be treated with certain over-the-counter anti-fungal topicals, creams and ointments.
 To remove pressure from the nails, keep them cut at a short length.
 Oral anti-fungal drugs, medicated nail cream, or medicated nail polish may also be prescribed by your podiatrist if simpler treatments do not prove successful.
 In some cases, your podiatrist may also recommend laser treatment to eradicate toenail fungus.

-For a proper diagnosis and advised treatment plan, it is recommended that you consult with a podiatrist as soon as possible for professional care and to prevent the infection from spreading.
+For a proper diagnosis and advised treatment plan, it is recommended that you consult with a podiatrist to learn more about toenail fungus laser treatment in Philadelphia as soon as possible for professional care and to prevent the infection from spreading.